Semper-Viventem/Pixel4Scanner/README.md

 <img src="/docs/photo_depth.png" width="400"><img src="/docs/photo.png" width="400">

 Then we can restore the 3D model from the depth map in any editor.
 In the example, I used Photoshop.
-Also, the model can be viewed in !(STL format)[/docs/photo_depth.stl].
+Also, the model can be viewed in [STL format](/docs/photo_depth.stl).

 <img src="/docs/photo_depth_720.gif" width="400"><img src="/docs/photo_720.gif" width="400">